 If You Give a Pig a Pancake by Laura Numeroff begs for some piggy pancake fun after reading.
 So, I’ve got some fun literacy filled If You Give a Pig a Pancake book activities for you.

 If You Give a Pig a Pancake: The Story

 Full Disclosure: This post contains affiliate links.

-If You Give a Pig a Pancake: Follow-Up Literacy Activities
+If You Give a Pig a Pancake Activities

-1. We started our morning with Homegrown Friends’ recipe for Homemade Buttermilk Oatmeal Pancakes.
+I love cooking with kids and this book begs for you to make piggy pancakes.
+We love starting our mornings with Homegrown Friends’ recipe for Homemade Buttermilk Oatmeal Pancakes.
 Toppings (blueberries, strawberries, chocolate chips and almonds) were set out for the kids to decorate their own pancake.
-While they were eating, I read the boys the story again.
+While they were eating, I read the kids the story again.

 A few of our other favorites from Numeroff are: If You Take a Mouse to the Movies, If You Give a Mouse a Cookie (If You Give…) and Laura Numeroff’s 10-Step Guide to Living with Your Monster.

 Have fun acting like pig in the story.

 More Fun Book Activities

 If You Give a Mouse a Cookie Activities